America's Got Talent: All-Stars

 America's Got Talent: All-Stars (also known as AGT: All-Stars) is an American reality television and talent competition series that premiered on NBC on January 2, 2023.
 The "all-stars" series is a spinoff featuring winners, finalists, fan favorites, and others from previous seasons of America's Got Talent and across the Got Talent franchise.
 Terry Crews hosts the series, with Simon Cowell, Heidi Klum, and Howie Mandel serving as judges.
 In the finale, the winner receives a cash prize of $500,000.

 Production

 On October 7, 2022, NBC announced its third spin-off of the main series.
 Similar to the first spin-off, America's Got Talent: The Champions, the "all-stars" format will include past winners, finalists, and fan favorites from across previous seasons of the franchise, competing for the All-Star title.
 The series, with judges Simon Cowell, Heidi Klum, and Howie Mandel as well as host Terry Crews, began production in October 2022, and premiered on January 2, 2023.

 Overview

-The contest's preliminaries feature around 10 participants.
+The contest's preliminaries features 10 acts per episode.
 While those receiving a golden buzzer in each preliminary secure an automatic place in the grand finale, contestants compete for the remaining places.
 The following table lists each contestant who took part, and their history in the Got Talent franchise – per respective international version, season, and performance, in chronological order from first to more recent appearance: